 The biggest mistake business owners make when they compose web copy is focusing on what they want to tell the customer instead of what the customer needs to know and hear.
 That’s not the best way to use your website to grow your business.

 Take a moment to think about who will visit your site and why.
 If you’re a jet charter business, visitors may want to know the cost of a private jet charter.
 Think about what their needs are and how you can help solve their problems.
 Your web copy should shine a spotlight on the benefits of your products and services and how they’ll help your potential customers.

 Once you draft your web copy, reach out to others to read it.
 Let them look at it from their point of view and have them offer feedback so you can revise your web copy as needed.

-Having a small business social media presence can be cumbersome, but it’s actually not hard to use social media to give your business the one up if you’re willing to put in the time on the front end.
+You can also improve communication with customers online.
+Having a small business social media presence can be cumbersome.
+But it’s actually not hard to use social media to give your business the one up, if you’re willing to put in the time on the front end.